MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-7-eos-faq/troubleshoot-extended-security-updates-issues.md

 This section describes problems that you might encounter when you use VAMT online or proxy activation.
 When you do this, use the following VAMT proxy activation URLs:

 - https://activation.sls.microsoft.com/BatchActivation/BatchActivation.asmx​
-- http://go.microsoft.com/fwlink/?LinkId=82160 (This FWLink redirects to the preceding URL.)​ ​
+- https://go.microsoft.com/fwlink/?LinkId=82160 (This FWLink redirects to the preceding URL.)​ ​
-Alternatively, include the following domains in the computer's whitelist:
+Alternatively, include the following domains in the computer's white list:

 - activation.sls.microsoft.com​
 - go.microsoft.com